hikari-py/hikari/README.md

 bot.run()
 ```

-_And if that is too verbose, this will be actively reduced with the
-functionality provided by the Stateful bot implementation coming soon!_

 ## What does _hikari_ aim to do?

 - **Provide 100% documentation for the entire library.** Build your application
   bottom-up or top-down with comprehensive documentation as standard.
+Currently
+  more than 45% of this codebase consists of documentation.
 - **Ensure all components are reusable.** Most people want a basic framework for
   writing a bot, and _hikari_ will provide that.
 However, if you decide on a
   bespoke solution using custom components, such as a _Redis_ state cache, or